tonyc/ruby-space-weather/README.md

     2015 01 07  1411   57029   51060    1        8.6      422.2     2.23e+04
     2015 01 07  1412   57029   51120    1        8.1      420.7     2.17e+04

+= Notes/tasks

+  * Come up with a general design of classes to parse & eventually store this data
+  * Design a SQL table to store this data.

+  * Write some ruby code to parse the text file:
+    * Commented lines begin with either : or #
-Parse the text file, keeping track of the following data:
+    * Keep track of the following data:

-  * Year/Month/Day (seconds etc not needed)
+      * Observation date/time (dd/mm/yyyy hh:mm - seconds & julian day can be skipped)
-  * Whether the record is "nominal" (see comments in file)
+      * Whether the record is "nominal", or has missing data (see comments in file)
       * Proton density
-  * Bulk wind speed
+      * Bulk speed

-* Ion Temperature is not important.
+      * Ion Temperature is not important, so skip it
-* Commented lines begin with either a : or #, these lines should not be parsed.